How come the how come the Democrats talk about right-wing extremism instead of extremism in the name of conservatism?

 It's undeniable.

-There are people that believe, and I talk to them I'm and there are people that don't, but I mean I I know plenty of both.
+There are people that believe, and I talk to them, and there are people that don't.

 I know plenty of pessimists, defeatists, fatalists.

-But they can't tell me what they think it is, when it's gonna happen, who's gonna be responsible for it, but there are people who do have that hope.
+But they can't tell me what they think it is, when it's going to happen, who's going to be responsible for it.

-Anyway, Laurie, I appreciate the call.
+Anyway, Lori, I appreciate the call.

-I really do understand where you're coming from 100%.
+And understand where you're coming from, 100%.

 Sit tight.

-Hey, anybody in there watching a new season of Downton Abbey.
+Hey, anybody in there watching a new season of Downton Abbey?

-You know, watch it?
+You know, watch it.

-You like it.
+You like it?

 November.

-And it's uh it just keeps getting better.
+And it just keeps getting better.

-You just gotta wait till you got the Christmas special, which is actually the last they save it to run at Christmas in the UK.
+You just wait till you got the Christmas special, which is actually the last they save it to run at Christmas in the UK.

 It's just the last episode.

-They run on a Christmas day in the UK.
+They run on a Christmas Day in the UK.

-That's what they call it the Christmas.
+That's what they call it.

 Wait.